gitkraken/gitlens-docs/gitlens/side-bar.md

 ### Pinnable Search

-Search commits by message, author, file, ID, patch, or natural language query.
+Search commits by message, author, committer, file, ID, patch, or natural language query.
 AI-powered natural language search converts plain English queries into structured Git search operators, so you can search for commits by describing what you are looking for.
 Time-based search operators are also available for filtering by date ranges.
+If GitLens can't build a search from your description, it shows the reason and returns you to the search box with your description intact, so you can reword it.
+The Commit Graph search box offers more help, such as broader alternatives when a natural language search finds nothing and a **Match literally** option when a pattern isn't a valid regular expression.
+For details, see [Rich Commit Search](/gitlens/gl-commit-graph/#rich-commit-search).

 Search using:

 - **Search Commits** (`gitlens.showCommitSearch`):
   - `<message>` — message match
+  - `-message:<message>` — excludes commits whose message contains the term.
+You can't combine `message:` and `-message:` in the same query.
   - `@<pattern>` — author match
+  - `committer:<committer>` — committer match.
+Use `committer:@me` to match commits where you are the committer.
   - `#<sha>` — commit SHA
   - `:<path/glob>` — filename pattern
   - `~<pattern>` — patch content match
+  - `type:merge` (or `is:merge`) — merge commits only
 - **Show File History** (`gitlens.showQuickFileHistory`)
 - **Show Commit** (`gitlens.showQuickCommitDetails`)